greatnine/ciwaNLP/README.md

 # ciwaNLP

 ```
 Focus on NLP technology.
-Collect Python code for intelligent writing.
+Collect codes for intelligent writing.
 ```

 The Main Target